 Third parties are not required to register with the AEC.
-Third parties will be automatically included on the Transparency Register if they lodge a financial disclosure return for the current, or any of the three previous, financial years.
-Third parties will remain on the Transparency Register for three years following a financial year relating to which they report.
+Third parties will be automatically included on the Transparency Register if they lodge a financial disclosure return for the current, or any of the previous three financial years.
+Third parties will remain on the Transparency Register for three years following a financial year for which they report.